 Ans.
-This question will depend on how you show your viewpoint.
+This is among the popularly asked data science interview questions and will depend on how you show your viewpoint.
 Give examples

 These are some of the popular data science interview questions.
 Always be prepared to answer all types of data science interview questions— technical skills, interpersonal, leadership, or methodologies.
 If you are someone who has recently started your career in Data Science, you can always get certified to improve your skills and boost your career opportunities.